-- Several medium sized brushes.
+- A few medium sized brushes.
 I am currently using the Escoda Versatil Round brush and the Escoda Ultimo a lot.
 I also love the inexpensive KingArt brushes -they have a very sharp tip. - o Paper towels.
 I like Viva because they are very soft and good for making cloud shapes. - Large water container like an empty yogurt container. - Watercolor paper.
 Arches 140 lb cold pressed is a great standard paper but you can also try other companies as long as it is 100% cotton paper.
 The size is up to you.
 You can also buy single large sheets of watercolor paper at Blicks and cut it to size.
-It's a good way to try out different companies and weights of paper. - Artist tape and a support board to tape your painting to. - A watercolor palette - Watercolor Sketchbook for daily practice.
+It's a good way to try out different companies and weights of paper. - Artist tape and a support board to tape your painting to. - A watercolor palette.
+There are so many out there!
+I like this one.
+You can also see lots of options at Blicks.
+Plastic or ceramic is fine. - A water spritzer.
+This one from Holbein is my favorite.
+Also sold at Blicks. - Watercolor Sketchbook for daily practice.
 I am currently using Etchr brand in the largest size but there are so many out there to try.
 Look for something that has 100% cotton like this one from Amazon. - A drawing sketchbook.
 This is for paper and pen sketches.
 Anything will do -you just need basic paper for drawing. - o Pencils - Photos references to paint from.
 Bring prints, books, or ipads.
 Find something you are excited to paint!